 Stillwater Medical Volunteer Program

 Our volunteers play an important and meaningful role in both patient and non-patient care areas.
 There are a variety of opportunities suitable for every type of schedule, personality, preference or skill set.
-Whether you prefer to have a lot of patient contact, to provide emotional support for families, to help with technical or administrative duties, or simply to give of your time by supporting fundraising efforts, we can match you with a position that will make a difference.
+Whether you prefer to have a lot of patient contact, provide emotional support for families, help with technical or administrative duties, or simply give of your time by supporting fundraising efforts, we can match you with a position that will make a difference.
 The key qualities we require of our volunteers are a helpful, caring attitude and a respect for confidentiality.